tymyrddin/purple/source/docs/asimov/index.rst

 work under pressure.
 Neither alone was sufficient.
 The first without the second produces an encyclopaedia nobody uses correctly.
 The second without the first produces manipulation without substance.

-The work collected here is organised around the same distinction, with a third option that neither Seldon nor most security teams spend much time thinking about.
+The work collected here is mostly organised around the same distinction, with a third option that neither Seldon nor most security teams spend much time thinking about.

 The first foundation is the technical and knowledge layer: tools, frameworks, documented practice, the accumulated understanding of how attacks work and how defences are built.
 It is necessary.
-It is also, by itself, insufficient for the reasons that have been known since at least the 1970s and rediscovered approximately every five years.
+It is also, by itself, insufficient for reasons that have been known since at least the 1970s and are rediscovered approximately every five years.

 The second foundation is the organisational and psychological layer: how people actually behave under pressure,